rlmartin-projen/alerts-construct/README.md

 ### severityMap
 Set this private property to a map of severity to `lowPriority` or `highPriority`.
+If there is a different destination for warnings, the mapped value can be a two-entry tuple in which the first value is for the `critical` threshold and the second value is for the `warning` threshold.

 ### envOverrides